Astronomers discover unusual monster galaxy in the very early universe

-RIVERSIDE, Calif. -- An international team of astronomers led by scientists at the University of California, Riverside, has found an unusual monster galaxy that existed about 12 billion years ago, when the universe was only 1.8 billion years old.
+Maunakea, Hawaii - An international team of astronomers led by scientists at the University of California, Riverside, has found an unusual monster galaxy that existed about 12 billion years ago, when the universe was only 1.8 billion years old, or 13 percent of its current age of 13.8 billion years.

-Dubbed XMM-2599, the galaxy formed stars at a high rate and then died.
+Using W. M. Keck Observatory on Maunakea in Hawaii, the team found that the galaxy, dubbed XMM-2599, formed stars at a high rate and then died.
 Why it suddenly stopped forming stars is unclear.

 "Even before the universe was 2 billion years old, XMM-2599 had already formed a mass of more than 300 billion suns, making it an ultramassive galaxy," said Benjamin Forrest, a postdoctoral researcher in the UC Riverside Department of Physics and Astronomy and the study's lead author.
 "More remarkably, we show that XMM-2599 formed most of its stars in a huge frenzy when the universe was less than 1 billion years old, and then became inactive by the time the universe was only 1.8 billion years old."

-The team used spectroscopic observations from the W. M. Keck Observatory's powerful Multi-Object Spectrograph for Infrared Exploration, or MOSFIRE, to make detailed measurements of XMM-2599 and precisely quantify its distance.
+The team used spectroscopic observations from Keck Observatory's powerful Multi-Object Spectrograph for Infrared Exploration (MOSFIRE), to make detailed measurements of XMM-2599 and precisely quantify its distance.

+"It's exciting to see one of our most in-demand instruments successfully characterize such a rare, ancient galaxy with a short life span," said co-author Percy Gomez, an astronomer at Keck Observatory.
+"It took many hours-long observations, some as much as nine hours each, to determine XMM-2599's distance and mass.
+It's fulfilling to be a part of a team that continues pushing Keck and MOSFIRE to probe deeper into the mysteries about the origins of massive galaxies and protoclusters."

 "In this epoch, very few galaxies have stopped forming stars, and none are as massive as XMM-2599," said Gillian Wilson, a professor of physics and astronomy at UCR in whose lab Forrest works.
 "The mere existence of ultramassive galaxies like XMM-2599 proves quite a challenge to numerical models.
 Even though such massive galaxies are incredibly rare at this epoch, the models do predict them.
 The predicted galaxies, however, are expected to be actively forming stars.
 What makes XMM-2599 so interesting, unusual, and surprising is that it is no longer forming stars, perhaps because it stopped getting fuel or its black hole began to turn on.
 Our results call for changes in how models turn off star formation in early galaxies."